 Every Friday from now until Thanksgiving I’m going to post a different pumpkin recipe!

 I decided to start with a savory dish because pumpkin is most commonly used in sweet applications.
-And I guess I’m just a little bit of a rebel like that, lol.
+I guess I’m just a little bit of a rebel like that, lol.

 This curry has a nice balance of sweet, spice, and heat.